Eucalyptus salmonophloia: Uses

 The timber produced by E. salmonophloia is noted for its durability and is used to make railway sleepers and mining shaft supports.
-Historically, the mining industry cut down the tree to use for construction and as a fuel source, and along with two acacia species is credited with allowing the development of the goldfields.
+Historically, the mining industry cut down the tree to use for construction and as a fuel source, and along with two acacia species it is credited with allowing the development of the goldfields.
 It had advantages as a fuel in that it could be burned immediately in boilers, unlike other hardwoods that had to be dried for months before burning.
-The ash was also though to contain more potash than other woods.
-In 1922 The state's forest department promoted the high density of timber as the second strongest in Australia.
+The ash was also thought to contain more potash than other woods.
+In 1922 Western Australia's forest department promoted the very dense timber as the second strongest in Australia.
 It is still commonly used for wood fires and makes excellent firewood.
 It is an excellent species for rehabilitation areas and for areas requiring soil stabilization as it is drought tolerant, frost resistant, fast growing and able to grow in poor soils.

-The heartwood of the tree is fine-textured, dense with a reddish to dark red-brown colour and has considerable potential for use in high value furniture, flooring, panelling, craftwood and in musical instruments such as flute headpoints.
+The heartwood of the tree is fine-textured and dense with a reddish to dark red-brown colour and has considerable potential for use in high value furniture, flooring, panelling, craftwood and in musical instruments such as flute headpoints.
 Craftsmen rate the wood as good for turning, machinability, boring, screwholding, stability, sanding, gluing and finishing.
 Honey flow for apiculture is reported from December to March.
 The honey produced is clear and fine and the naturalised bees can use hollow tree trunks as a site for a hive.

 The density of green wood is about 1160 kg/m3 with an air-dried density about 1040 kg/m3.

-As for many species of Eucalyptus, the leaves a good source of essential oils with E. salmonophloia able to yield up to 3.6% oil from its foliage which can contain up to 77% cineole.
+As for many species of Eucalyptus, the leaves are a good source of essential oils with E. salmonophloia able to yield up to 3.6% oil from its foliage which can contain up to 77% cineole.